nadineproject/nadine/README.markdown

 	pip install -r requirements.txt

-Run these scripts to setup nadine, install the database, and your admin user
+Run these scripts to setup nadine, install the database, and create your admin user

 	./manage.py setup
 	./manage.py migrate